 All students must minimally meet the requirements for general admission to South College.
 General admission to South College does not guarantee admission to the accounting or business programs.
-Program admission is not granted until the following is met.
+Students are not considered admitted to the program until the following is met.

 The Bachelor of Business Administration with a concentration in Accounting requires successful completion of 60 hours of the required curriculum, earning the minimum grades required by the program.